 - Start Using an Online Calendar

 - If you like having an electronic calendar, then Google Calendar is a great option.
 You can sync it to all of your other calendars and email accounts.
-Plus, when your kids get older, you can sync it to your husband’s and kid’s accounts so you are all on the same page.
+Plus, when your kids get older, you can sync it to your husband’s and kid’s accounts so you are all on the same page. and when everyone knows what is going on, you can be a happy stay at home mom.

 - Start Using A Paper Calendar